Residential Program

 Carpentry

-There are over 250 computers on campus that are built, serviced and maintained/supported by the computer support department.
-The students will receive experiences in the day-to-day operation of a computer department.
-Computer repair, trouble shooting, new equipment rollouts, software installations and upgrades and network infrastructure are the types of activities that students will learn about.
+There are over 250 computers on campus that are built, serviced, and maintained/supported by the computer support department.
+The students will receive experience in the day-to-day operation of a computer department.
+Computer repair, troubleshooting, new equipment rollouts, software installations and upgrades, and network infrastructure are the types of activities that students will learn about.

 Custodial (Recreation Building)